-Monoclonal antibodies(mAb, moAb) are molecules, produced in laboratories and serve the purpose of enhancing, restoring or mimic the attack of the immune system on cancer cells.
-They are made by cloning a specific white blood cell and all subsequent mAbs can be traced back to a unique parent cell.
+Monoclonal antibodies are produced in laboratories and serve the purpose of enhancing, restoring or mimicing the attack of the immune system on cancer cells.
+They are made by cloning a specific white blood cell, and all subsequent monoclonal antibodies can be traced back to a unique parent cell.
 When an antigen is introduced to either a mouse or a rabbit and polyclonal B cells are fused from the spleen to the myeloma, a hybridoma is created.
 That hybridoma is then cultured in order to continue with antibody production.
 They can also be designed to have monovalent affinity.